-Federal and state income tax laws impose restrictions on the utilization of net operating loss ("NOL") and tax credit carryforwards in the event that an "ownership change" occurs for tax purposes, as defined by Section 382 of the Code.
+Federal and state income tax laws impose restrictions on the utilization of NOLs and tax credit carryforwards in the event that an "ownership change" occurs for tax purposes, as defined by Section 382 of the Code.
 In general, an ownership change occurs when shareholders owning 5% or more of a "loss corporation" (a corporation entitled to use NOL or other loss carryovers) have increased their ownership of stock in such corporation by more than 50 percentage points during any 3-year period.
 The annual base Section 382 limitation is calculated by multiplying the loss corporation's value at the time of the ownership change times the greater of the long-term tax-exempt rate determined by the IRS in the month of the ownership change or the two preceding months.
 We believe that an "ownership change" may have occurred which could limit the utilization of the loss carryforwards.
 We are currently evaluating the extent of the limitation on our annual utilization of the NOL carryforwards.
-Any potential limitation would not impact the income tax provision for the quarter ended June 27, 2010.
+Any potential limitation would not impact the income tax provision for the quarter ended September 26, 2010.
 In addition, future equity offerings or acquisitions that have equity as a component of the purchase price could result in an "ownership change".
 If and when an "ownership change" occurs, utilization of the NOL or other tax attributes may be further limited.

-Risks Related to the Acquisition of Gichner
+Risks Related to Our Recent Acquisition of Gichner Holdings, Inc.

-We may not realize the anticipated benefits of our acquisition of Gichner because of integration difficulties.
+We may not realize the anticipated benefits of our recent acquisition of Gichner because of integration difficulties.

+On May 19, 2010, we acquired 100% of the voting equity interests of Gichner headquartered in Dallastown, Pennsylvania, pursuant to the Purchase Agreement.
 Integrating the operations of the businesses of Gichner successfully or otherwise realizing any of the anticipated benefits of the acquisition of Gichner, including anticipated cost savings and additional revenue opportunities, involves a number of potential challenges.
 The failure to meet these integration challenges could seriously harm our financial condition and results of operations.
-Realizing the benefits of the acquisition will depend in part on the integration of information technology, or IT, operations and personnel.
+Realizing the benefits of the acquisition will depend in part on the integration of information technology ("IT") operations and personnel.
 These integration activities are complex and time-consuming and we may encounter unexpected difficulties or incur unexpected costs, including:

-- our inability to achieve the operating synergies anticipated in the acquisition; - diversion of management attention from ongoing business concerns to integration matters; - difficulties in consolidating and rationalizing IT platforms and administrative infrastructures; - complexities associated with managing the geographic separation of the combined businesses and consolidating multiple physical locations where management may determine consolidation is desirable; - difficulties in integrating personnel from different corporate cultures while maintaining focus on providing consistent, high quality customer service; - challenges in demonstrating to customers of Kratos and to customers of Gichner that the acquisition will not result in adverse changes in customer service standards or business focus; and - possible cash flow interruption or loss of revenue as a result of change of ownership transitional matters.
+- · our inability to achieve the operating synergies anticipated in the acquisition; - · diversion of management attention from ongoing business concerns to integration matters; - · difficulties in consolidating and rationalizing IT platforms and administrative infrastructures;

+- complexities associated with managing the geographic separation of the combined businesses and consolidating multiple physical locations where management may determine consolidation is desirable; - · difficulties in integrating personnel from different corporate cultures while maintaining focus on providing consistent, high quality customer service; - challenges in demonstrating to customers of Kratos and to customers of Gichner that the acquisition will not result in adverse changes in customer service standards or business focus; and - · possible cash flow interruption or loss of revenue as a result of change of ownership transitional matters.

-We may not successfully integrate the operations of the businesses of Gichner in a timely manner, and we may not realize the anticipated benefits and synergies of the merger with Gichner to the extent, or in the time frame, anticipated.
+We may not successfully integrate the operations of the businesses of Gichner in a timely manner, and we may not realize the anticipated benefits and synergies of the acquisition of Gichner to the extent, or in the time frame, anticipated.